6 Drawings you need in your Residential Construction Documentation

 Room Finishes and Schedules

 As soon as you figure out how the rooms are arranged inside, you would want to focus on how they look like.

 And a schedule does just that.

 Framing and Utility Plans

-Framing plans are structural drawings and comprise an integral part of the residential construction documents.
+Framing plans are structural drawings and comprise an integral part of the Residential Construction Documentation.
 They indicate the roof frame and flooring members for your house.
 With the help of framing plans, a builder is able to view the material size and location of weight acting on the framing members.

 Take a look: